Historic Rutland home up for sale

 A piece of Rutland’s history is up for sale.

-When Marlys Leon, known as Marty, passed away this past spring, she left the house she lived in for 50 years to her longtime boyfriend.
+When Marlys Leon, known as Marty, passed away this past spring, she had lived in her house for 50 years.
 Not just any house, it’s one of the Grove Street mansions, and it ties directly into the city’s history.

 The house at 201 Grove St. is known as Ivyholme.
 It sits in a row of some of the most striking houses in the city, and was built for and owned by Gustave H. Grimm, who revolutionized the maple syrup industry and moved to Rutland and into the house in 1892.